amkelly/amkelly.github.io/README.md

 see realpyon overview of git [here](https://realpython.com/python-git-github-intro/) as well as the canonical, comprehensive reference & introduction to git [here](https://git-scm.com/book/en/v2)

-### Citation Sabbatiual Project specific software:
+### Citation Sabbatical Project specific software:

 The project includes, at this stage the following dependencies: